browserengineering/book/book/graphics.md

 ::: {.further}
-In English text, you can't wrap to the next line in the middle of a word (without hyphenation at least), but in Chinese that's the default, even for words made up of multiple characters (for example, 开关 meaning "switch" is composed of 开 "on" and 关 "off", but it's just fine to line-break after 开).
+In English text, you can't wrap to the next line in the middle of a word (without hyphenation at least), but in Chinese that's the default, even for words made up of multiple characters.
+For example,
+<span lang="zh">开关</span> meaning "switch" is composed of <span lang="zh">开</span> "on" and <span lang="zh">关</span> "off", but it's just fine
+to line-break after <span lang="zh">开</span>.
-But you can change the default with the word-break CSS property: break-all allows line breaks anywhere, while auto-phrase prevents them inside even inside Chinese or Japanese words or phrases such as 开关.
+But you can change the default with the word-break CSS property:
+`break-all` allows line breaks anywhere, while `auto-phrase` prevents them inside even inside Chinese or Japanese words or phrases such as <span lang="zh">开关</span>.
-The auto part here refers to the fact that the words aren't identified by the author but instead auto-detected, often [using dynamic programming][icu-wb] based on a [word frequency table][cjdict].
+The "auto" part here refers to the fact that the words aren't identified by the author but instead auto-detected, often [using dynamic programming][icu-wb] based on a [word frequency table][cjdict].
 :::